angepagel/E-Pong/README.md

-# Electron-Pong
+# E-Pong
-A simple Pong game written in JavaScript with Electron and p5.js.
+E-Pong is a simple Pong game written in JavaScript with Electron and p5.js.